Dowell-Lab/srworkshop/day01/worksheets/SSH_AWS.md

 **IMPORTANT:** Copying in the WSL Ubuntu app is done as normal with Ctrl-C, but if you have Windows 10, you cannot paste with Ctrl-V. Pasting is done with a right-click instead.
 Windows 11 versions of Ubuntu paste as normal.

+**Also highly recommended:** If you have Windows 11, you should configure your Terminal application to default to Ubuntu rather than the Windows command prompt.
+Do that by following the instructions <a href="https://github.com/Dowell-Lab/srworkshop/blob/main/resources/Windows_11_terminal.md">here</a>.

 In your terminal, paste the following command, using the email address associated with your github account (keep the double quotes):\
 `ssh-keygen -t ed25519 -C "your_email@example.com"`
 >**Note:** If you get an error that ed25519 is not supported, use:\